 Notice that the spurs coming off the main cane don’t necessarily point down as it always seems to show in the pictures in books.
 The spurs will eventually point in the right direction because the grapes will pull them down.
 Don’t worry about spur direction-look instead for the spurs that have the nicest fruiting buds.

 Also notice that the canes are tied to the steel cable.
 You need to put the canes in contact with the cable to promote attachment to it.
 Those curlicues coming from the cane are actually quite strong and will hold it in place, but only if they actually curl around the steel cable.
 You can’t use anything harsh to tie the canes in place.
 We actually use old pairs of pantyhose that have been cut up into usable pieces.
 The pantyhose are quite inexpensive and last several years (as many as five) before they start to disintegrate too badly.
 The most important part though is that they hold well without causing damage to the cane.
+Using a steel cable manufacturer you can trust is important to make sure your machinery is working properly and efficiently for you.

 When you get done, your cane won’t look quite as pretty as the ones in the book.
 In fact, grape vines tend to look a bit gnarled.
 Here is how the pruned vine looked this year when I got done with it.